 Port Carling to Port Sandfield

 Head southwest out of Port Carling on 118.
-The first 2-and-a-bit kilometres are busy, with a narrow paved shoulder.
+The first couple of kilometres are busy, with a narrow paved shoulder.
 Make a right turn on Peninsula Road, and about 5 kilometres into your ride, you will come to Port Sandfield.
 It may seem a bit early for a stop, but this is a great spot for a photo.
 Port Sandfield has a canal connecting Lake Joseph and Lake Rosseau, and boasts the oldest swing bridge in Ontario.

 Port Sandfield to Rosseau

 You have a few kilometres to get into a rhythm before you hit the steep cottage country hills.
 I cannot tell a lie, some of them are a bit of a challenge!
 Embrace your granny gear, admire the views and pat yourself on the back for taking on the climbs.
 Breathe a sigh of relief when Rosseau village appears before you.

 Rosseau is a small village that has a handful of businesses and public washrooms – it is a good place to take a break, as there are not too many other places to stop on the second half of the ride.
 Rosseau has a convenience store, a bakery, and a farmer’s market if you happen to be there on a Friday in the summer.
 Public washrooms and the farmer’s market are at the Rosseau Beach, down the hill a bit on your way out of town.

 From Rosseau, head east on highway 141.
 There is a paved shoulder that makes for great riding.
 You are on this section with its lovely, long rolling hills for about 14 kilometres.
 Just after Skeleton Bay boat launch, you will come to one of the most scenic sections – a tight curve with Lake Rosseau on your right and an imposing rock wall on your left.
 Use caution!
 Next, you pass Bent River and start a long climb.
 Be prepared for a right turn onto Dee Bank Road.